cooperlyt/keycloak-phone-provider/README.md

  + (Optional)Read query parameter add to user attribute:
         Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Query Parameter Reader' line
+        Click on 'Registration Fast By Phone Registration Form > Actions > configure' add accept param name in to

  + (Optional)Hidden password field:
     Delete or disable 'Password Validation'.